2002 BMW R1100s Motorcycle Review

 First Impressions of the r1100s:

 Coming straight off the K1300r, the r1100s was obviously dating a bit.
-Can’t hold that against the old girl, running on 15 years of age and looking the same as the day she rolled off the assembly line.
-The older boxer did vibrate a little more than the K1300r, and the sideways pull when revving in neutral was a little odd at first.
+Can't hold that against the old girl, running on 15 years of age and looking the same as the day she rolled off the assembly line.
+The older boxer did vibrate a little more than the K1300r, and the sideways pull when revving in neutral was a bit odd at first.

 The r1100s has a tallish seat and a relatively forward sporty position which has you leaning forward quite a bit.
 It's easy to stall at the lights if you're not used to it.
 It took me a fair bit of time to be able to punch out quickly when the lights went green.